CIS-566-Fall-2023/final-project/README.md

 |:-:|:-:|
 |<img src="img/sdfCollection.png" width=300>|<img src="img/sdfObject.png" width=500>|

-## Implementation Details
+# Implementation Details

-### 1. Raymarch shader
+## 1. Raymarch shader

 This is a rather simple shader that performs raymarching on a collection of `SDFObject`s.
 The material created from this shader is attached to the `SDFCollection` object that holds all the `SDFObject`s.
 The `SDFCollection` object has a `MeshRenderer` component which renders a Unity cube.
 The Raymarch shader is a fragment shader that renders this cube and shows SDFs inside of it.

 The actual raymarching is a very standard [sphere tracing algorithm](https://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/) that runs for `n` iterations and a maximum distance `max_dist` over all the objects in the `SDFCollection`.
 Each `SDFObject`s individual SDF is calculated and blended with the `SDFCollection` SDF based on the blend operation specified by it.

 Data from the `SDFCollection` is transferred into the shader at each frame in an `Update` call using a `MaterialPropertyBlock`.
+I learned this trick from [this article](https://bronsonzgeb.com/index.php/2021/03/06/particle-metaballs-in-unity-using-urp-and-shader-graph-part-2/) on rendering particles as metaballs.
 It looks something like this:

 ```C#
 [RequireComponent(typeof(MeshRenderer))]